fagan2888/Tiger-Compiler/README.md

 - Static link argument when calling functions is not correct, for example for tig_main passes 0($fp) as the static link when it should be $fp.
 - Not handling the $t registers correctly.
 These are caller saves registers.
 When calling an external lib function like tig_initarray, the values in the $t registers are lost and therefore some of the test cases fail to run correctly (see test42.tig).
 - Not handling arguments correctly.
 For example test6.tig which has the do_nothing1 function has 2 arguments, a and b.
 The b is actually completely ignored and never used.
 The a is incremented by 1 and then passed as an argument to do_nothing2.
 Assembly uses argument b instead of a.
+- FP should point to start of functions stack frame (variables are fixed offset from FP), SP should point to the end of the stack (in presence of dynamic stack allocation (arrays)